Sjenn257/sql-challenge/README.md

 7. All employees in the Sales and Development departments, including their employee number, last name, first name, and department name.
 8. In descending order, the frequency count of employee last names, i.e., how many employees share each last name.

-# Bonus Homework
+# Visualization

-In a Jupyter Notebook, I connected to my database and performed an analysis on employee salaries.
+In a Jupyter Notebook, I connected to my database using Python and performed an analysis on employee salaries.

 Below is a picture of the salary histogram to visualize the most common salary ranges for employees, which is $40,000-50,000.